 Profession of Faith - If one is not presently a member of a Christian Church they can arrange, with our pastor, to be baptized and make their profession of faith.

-Transfer from Other UMC - If one is presently a member of another United Methodist Church they can simply request that their membership be transferred to this congregation.
+Transfer from Same Denomination - If one is presently a member of another church of the same denomination they can simply request that their membership be transferred to this congregation.
 It is our practice to introduce and welcome those who are being transferred to the congregation during one of our morning services of worship.

 Transfer from Other Denomination - If one is a member of a Christian church from another denomination, we welcome you to transfer your membership to our church.
 Regardless of what denomination you were baptized in, we recognize your baptism and do not require or practice "re-baptism."